Pink bedroom ideas: timeless pink decor ideas for a comforting space

 If you decide to embrace this colour combination, there are a few décor tricks that will help you to get the most out of the scheme.
 Metallic finishes – think copper and steel – will bring a pink and grey room to life, and don’t forget to add pops of greenery with plenty of houseplants.

-If you’re not ready to commit to a full room makeover, a feature wall is a great, budget-friendly way to dip your toe into the pink trend, without having to paint your whole room.
+If you’re unsure of how to style a pink bedroom, a pink feature wall is a great, budget-friendly way to dip your toe into the pink trend, without having to paint your whole room.

 No matter what shade or intensity you opt for, a pink feature wall will having a warming effect on your décor scheme, so it’s a perfect option if you’re aiming to make your bedroom feel more cosy and inviting.